-The ingredients that have made rugelach a Hanukkah staple are present in this recipe, but for a bar-cookie twist, we forgo the traditional crescent shape.
+The ingredients that have made rugelach a Hanukkah staple are present in this recipe, but in the shape of a bar cookie.

 - Yield: Makes about 5 dozen